qutip/qutip/qutip/nonmarkov/bofin/docs/fermionic.rst

 .. code-block:: python

     Solver = FermionicHEOMSolver(Hsys, Q,  eta_list, gamma_list, NC,o ptions=options)

-The parameters accepted by the solver are Hsys (system Hamiltonian in quantum object form), Q a list of coupling operators (minimum two) that couple the system to the environment, eta_list and gamma_list are the coefficients and frequencies of the correlation functions of the environment.
-NC is the truncation parameter of the hierarchy. options is a standard QuTiP ODEoptions object, which is used by the ODE solver.
+The parameters accepted by the solver are :

+- ``Hsys`` : system Hamiltonian in quantum object form
+- ``Q`` : a list of coupling operators (minimum two) that couple the system to the environment
+- ``eta_list`` and ``gamma_list`` : the coefficients and frequencies of the correlation functions of the environment
+- ``NC`` : the truncation parameter of the hierarchy
+- ``options`` : standard QuTiP ``ODEoptions`` object, which is used by the ODE solver.

-Note that unlike the bosonic case we dont explicitly split the real and imaginary parts of the correlation functions, and that a single environment has a minimum of two coupling operators (due to the fundemental difference in how the environment interacts with the system for fermionic environments).
+Note that for the Fermionic case, unlike the Bosonic case, we **don't** explicitly split the real and imaginary parts of the correlation functions.
+Also, for the Fermionic case, a single environment has a minimum of two coupling operators (due to the fundemental difference in how the environment interacts with the system for fermionic environments).

-A simple example of how this code works, taken from example notebook 4b, is:
+A simple example of how this code works, taken from `example notebook 4b <https://github.com/tehruhn/bofin/blob/main/examples/example-4b-fermions-single-impurity-model.ipynb>`_, is:

 .. code-block:: python